 Beer — it’s been a staple in many cultures for thousands of years and is still one of the world’s most popular drinks.
 From paddock to pint, an intricate set of systems and processes are undertaken to place that frothy cold brew in your hand.

 Each link in the beer supply chain comes with its own issues and challenges.
-During 2020 the Covid-19 pandemic was one of these and will continue to be so for some time.
-Post pandemic, evolving pressures will endure to disrupt the beer supply chain in 2021 and beyond.
+During 2020 and 2021 the Covid-19 pandemic was one of these and will continue to be so for some time.
+Post pandemic, evolving pressures will endure to disrupt the beer supply chain in 2022 and beyond.
 Beer supply chains will need to be flexible to adapt and survive the changes and challenges ahead.